 EA: Corsair, however the F-22 is also iconic today.
 A380, just because the enormous size.
 It’s truly amazing that we humans can build an aircraft of that size and it can fly so easily.

-EA: Hmm, very hard question but probably the SR-71, because of the incredible technology behind every detail of it, especially the engines.
+EA: Hmm, very difficult question but probably the SR-71, because of the incredible technology behind every detail of it.

 EA: I’m very lucky to fly quite a few different airplanes, but experiencing the BLC (Boundary Layer Control) on the Starfighter is very special.
 It’s very powerful and comes in handy trying to land the thing.
 If it is not working is a hard day at work landing it north of 200 kts.
 If only one of them work, it is even worse...